TheRoam/ESP32C3_AnalogTouch/README.md

 # ESP32C3_AnalogTouch

 A simple touch detection script for ESP32C3 boards using analog pins.
+It should work on any compatible board with ADC pins.

 This is an .ino script file for Arduino IDE to serve as an idea for your projects.

-It should work on any compatible board with ADC pins.

-With touch detection, you avoid the use of push buttons and save a lot of physical space in your project.
+With touch detection you avoid the use of push buttons and save a lot of physical space in your project.

 Original idea came from here:
 https://www.esp32.com/viewtopic.php?t=23066